Construction Cost Estimating

 At the conceptual design stage, takeoffs become more detailed and include assembly-level quantification.
-In many cases, input from our takeoff and estimating staff at this early stage helps to inform future design and specification choices.
+In many cases, input from our estimating staff at this early stage helps to inform future design and specification choices.

 Used to refine the scope of work and to establish a more detailed project budget.

 By analyzing a project’s costs through its various construction assemblies, the cost impacts of different design choices can be easily analyzed and compared.

 A design development estimate is able to examine individual project components in a greater detail.
 For example, a wall assembly now becomes paint, gypsum board, insulation, wood framing, sheathing and stucco.

 Architectural plans are nearing completion and preliminary structural and MEP drawings have been provided.
 Also, there can often be multiple iterations of design development drawings and specifications.

 Refine scope of work and create a detailed bill of materials.